IWF Wrestling Featured in Nutley Journal Newspaper (December

 from folding chairs, "Franciz, you're FAT!" and, for Torres in his Dominican-flag-toned singlet, "Lah-tee-NOH!

-to the first night of the Independent Wrestling Federation's Winter Warfare Weekend.
-Outside the ring, the room, the
+big finish to the first night of the Independent Wrestling Federation's Winter Warfare Weekend.
+Outside the ring, the

-building, a car sits at a curb on Willow Way in West Paterson.
+room, the building, a car sits at a curb on Willow Way in West Paterson.
 A mother, Giselle Roberts, waits.
-Her son, Jason,
+Her

-17, is inside, coming off a tag-team match, shedding his satiny green singlet, daubing a little blood from his mouth.
+son, Jason, 17, is inside, coming off a tag-team match, shedding his satiny green singlet, daubing a little blood from his

+mouth.
 His shoulders and back, he says, will be sore in the morning.
-The car engine is running, exhaust pluming a wintry dark.
+The car engine is running, exhaust pluming

-"That crazy lady that was screaming all through his match," his mother says, "that was me."
+a wintry dark.
+"That crazy lady that was screaming all through his match," his mother says, "that was

 to elbow on her left arm.
 The wrestlers make the combat look easy, McDaniel says.
 It isn't.

-is, too.
-Across six matches, a simple question of who wins and who loses ravels into far more dizzying questions of
+of this enterprise is, too.
+Across six matches, a simple question of who wins and who loses ravels into far more dizzying

-ringmaster Kevin Knight is riding the mike for the opening matches.
+IWF's ringmaster Master of Chaos Kevin Knight is riding the mike for the opening matches.
 Here, dual roles seem central.
 On the one hand, Knight is the enterprise's

 calm administrative center, directing and guiding, keeping the accounts.
 On the other, he is flying through the air